ebmgt/ebmgt.github.io/clinician_culture/README.md

+<h1>Clinician Culture: a meta-narrative of positive deviance studies</h1>

 This project is a meta-narrative summary of positive deviance and similar studies that give qualitative contrasts of individual clinicians or clinical sites who are positive deviants in a process or outcome measure, compared to individuals or sites that are not 'bright spots'.